chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - **User Account Based Access**: Uses a user account (not a bot token) for authentication, controlled by specifying a target username in the configuration.
 - **Automatic Extraction**: Supports a wide range of compressed file formats, including zip, rar, 7z, tar, gz, bz2, and xz.
+- **Direct Media Upload**: Send images/videos directly to the user account and they will be re-uploaded to the target user as media in the Media tab.
 - **Media Filtering**: Automatically filters and forwards only photo and video files (.png, .jpg, .jpeg, .bmp, .mp4, .mkv, .avi, .mov, .webm).
 - **Duplicate Detection**: Avoids reprocessing archives that have been previously processed by maintaining a cache of file hashes.
 - **Efficient Storage Management**: Deletes the original compressed file and the extracted files after uploading to save storage space.
 - **Password Protected Archive Support**: Handles password-protected archives with a simple command interface.
 - **Fast Video Compression**: Automatically compresses all video files to MP4 format optimized for Telegram streaming.
+- **Proper Video Attributes**: Videos now have correct duration and thumbnail for proper display in Telegram (fixes black thumbnails and 00:00 duration).
+- **Media Tab Support**: Files are uploaded as native media types (photos/videos) instead of documents to appear in the Media tab.
 - **Grouped Media Uploads**: Uploads images and videos as separate grouped albums with archive name as caption.
 - **FastTelethon Parallel Downloads**: Automatic 10-20x speed acceleration for large files using parallel MTProto connections.
 - **Optimized Download Speed**: Uses larger chunk sizes for Telegram Premium users to maximize download performance.